thoughtbot/paperclip/MIGRATING.md

 So while the controller and model will work without change, you will want to double-check your loops and add `includes` as needed.

-ActiveStorage automatically declares `ActiveStorage::Attachement` and `ActiveStorage::Blob` relationships to your models, along with eager-loading scopes.
+ActiveStorage automatically declares `ActiveStorage::Attachment` and `ActiveStorage::Blob` relationships to your models, along with eager-loading scopes.